 The photography job lasted just six months, and those six months would determine the resto of his life.
 On the survey expedition Bell became good friends with General William Jackson Palmer, the survey party leader.
 He later said, “On that survey we shared the same tent for many months and over the campfire we discussed Palmer’s plans.”

 When Bell left the survey, he rode horseback to the west coast and returned to England in 1869 where he wrote a best-selling book, New Tracks in North America.
 In 1870, Bell welcomed Palmer to England and they consulted engineers about new narrow gauge railroads.
-“We visited the Fastiniog Railway in Wales and adopted a three-foot gauge for the planned new railroad.”
-By August 1871, their Denver and Rio Grand Railway was completed from Denver to Colorado Springs.
-IN 1872, the track was finished to Pueblo and the Canon City coal fields, opening up Southern Colorado for development.
+“We visited the Ffestiniog Railway in Wales and adopted a three-foot gauge for the planned new railroad.”
+By late October 1871, their Denver and Rio Grande Railway was completed from Denver to Colorado Springs.
+In 1872, the track was finished to Pueblo and the Canon City coal fields, opening up Southern Colorado for development.

 Bell and Palmer forged a lasting partnership with a shared vision.
 In addition to their founding of the D&RG, Dr. Bell founded the town of Manitou Springs.
 After the D&RG built a spur into Manitou, the two conducted a campaign to promote the health benefits of the resort’s waters.
 This success earned Manitou Springs the nickname “Saratoga of the West” after Saratoga Springs, New York.